 The participant must be:

-Service coordination is provided to all CSHCN Program participants, regardless of financial status.
-Limited funding is available to participants who are medically eligible for the CSHCN Program, and whose family income is at or below 185% of the Federal Poverty Guidelines.
+Service coordination is provided to all CYSHCN Program participants, regardless of financial status.
+Limited funding is available to participants who are medically eligible for the CYSHCN Program, and whose family income is at or below 185% of the Federal Poverty Guidelines.

 The Department of Health and Senior Services is payer of last resort.
-The Service Coordinator will assist the participant/family with identification and access to other payment sources before submitting requests for use of CSHCN Program funds.
-The CSHCN Program will be billed only after all third party sources have been exhausted.
+The Service Coordinator will assist the participant/family with identification and access to other payment sources before submitting requests for use of CYSHCN Program funds.
+The CYSHCN Program will be billed only after all third party sources have been exhausted.